albertesc/choost/packages/tabs/README.md

 This module is part of [choost](https://github.com/albertesc/choost), a component library without css styles, only JavaScript.
 Create your custom design.

 With this JavaScript module you will obtain the basic utility of a tabs component.
+This script provides the `.active` class when you click on button element, use this in your CSS styles for show/hide elements.

 ### NPM Installation